-Harrington, vice-chair of the Texas Board of Nursing Advanced Practice Nurses Advisory Committee, has published more than 40 journal articles and book chapters, including co-author of “Computerized Provider Order Entry (CPOE): Important Non-Technical Issues and Considerations” in Nurse Leader, author of “Clinical Intelligence” in Journal of Nursing Administration, co-author of “Balancing Quality and Costs During Economic Downturns” in OR Nurse and “Documentation of Others’ Work in the Electronic Health Record” for Critical Care Nurse.
+Harrington, formerly vice-chair of the Texas Board of Nursing Advanced Practice Nurses Advisory Committee, has published more than 40 journal articles and book chapters, including co-author of “Computerized Provider Order Entry (CPOE): Important Non-Technical Issues and Considerations” in Nurse Leader, author of “Clinical Intelligence” in Journal of Nursing Administration, and co-author of “Balancing Quality and Costs During Economic Downturns” in OR Nurse and of “Documentation of Others’ Work in the Electronic Health Record” for Critical Care Nurse.

-Her professional memberships include the American Organization of Nurse Executives, where she served on the Technology Committee, 2011-2012, Healthcare Information Management and Systems Society, National Association of Healthcare Quality, where she serves on the Nursing Informatics Committee, and Sigma Theta Tau International Honor Society of Nursing from 1981 to the present.
+Harrington’s other professional memberships include the American Organization of Nurse Executives, where she served on the Technology Committee, 2011-2012, Healthcare Information Management and Systems Society, National Association of Healthcare Quality, where she serves on the Nursing Informatics Committee, and Sigma Theta Tau International Honor Society of Nursing from 1981 to the present.

 Harrington, who lives in Dallas, has a license as a clinical nurse specialist and certifications in healthcare quality management, executive nursing practice and informatics.